 In the end, the cabinets held up almost perfectly.
 We overbuilt the hell out of them, using press-fit tabs, Gorilla glue, and pocket screws to hold them together.
 I also designed them in three main units so that Nacho’s frame could flex without straining the cabinets.
 By the end, they never so much as creaked or popped, and the drawers only opened once unintentionally—in Mexico while speeding around a sharp corner while concurrently smashing into an unpainted, oversized speed bump.
 After about two years one tab finally separated from its pocket where I had stored my heavy tool bag above the rear bed.
 I discovered after the fact that only one screw and one glued tab were holding all of my tools up over all of those miles and bumps.

 This one will be easy to write.
 The solar electric system worked perfectly the entire time, and nothing ever went wrong with it.
+Part of the reason was that we had the best energy supplier in the area.
 We had a 135W solar module going through a 15A MPPT charge controller to a 104 A-h deep cycle battery (for you nerds out there), and it kept our beer cold, our lights on, the blended margaritas flowing, and Sheena’s miniature hair dryer pumping out the BTUs.
 A carbon-neutral haircut in Cappadocia, Turkey?
 Yes please!

 This was really fun to design and make, and the heat exchanger worked great for the entire trip.
 We would fill the hot tank with 15 gallons of (cold) water and then drive, and within a short while we had 15 gallons of 165 degree water ready for showering–after mixing with some cold water using the shower controls, of course, so as not to become burn victims.